 Mr. Soe Lin set a very high standard for all that worked under him and taught Seth the foundation of his practice – treat every house as if it is your own, treat every project as if it was your money on the line.
 Service and unbending dedication to the client – to see the project through design and successful completion of construction.

 At SLA, Seth Ballard handled ½ of SLA’s workload, including 40 – 50 residential projects per year, commercial interior fit-out projects, historical renovation projects, and assistance on developments in Southeast Asia, including the first General Hospital in Rangoon, Burma.
 On his own and while at SLA, Seth has handled over 250 projects of various types and overseen over $400 million worth of construction.

 To see some residential examples of some of these projects Seth completed while at SLA, click on portfolio and "projects prior to 2005."

 In early 2005, Seth Ballard decided to branch out on his own.
 He established Ballard+Mensua, LLC with the goal of providing tailored residential design and construction management services to a small group of select clients.
-Since then, we have completed several dozen projects with budgets ranging from $50,000 to $5 million -- that you can see demonstrated under the portfolio section of this website.
+Since then, we have completed over 300 projects with budgets ranging from $50,000 to $5 million -- that you can see demonstrated under the portfolio section of this website.

 Seth is a licensed Architect and member of the American Institute of Architects.